Reliable Assisted Living Injury Lawyers in Chicago, IL

 What are the signs of abuse in assisted living facilities?

-Unfortunately, abuse in assisted living facilities happen more often than we’d all like to think.
+Unfortunately, abuse happens more often than we’d all like to think.
 Over the last 20 years, we’ve witnessed some of the horrors associated with assisted living facilities.
-Abuse can happen even in the most respected Chicago assisted living facilities.
-Often, loved ones in assisted living facilities are ashamed of what’s happened to them and they may not want to step forward to tell you what’s going on.
+Abuse can happen even in the most respected Chicago facilities.
+Often, loved ones are ashamed of what’s happened to them and they may not want to step forward to tell you what’s going on.
 In some cases, residents never get the chance to tell someone what’s happening to them because they die from their injuries.
 This is why it is important for you to be able to recognize signs of abuse in assisted living facilities.

 These signs include:

 - Excessive medicating.

 - A change in social behavior.

 - Your loved one appears poorly kempt or their living conditions are unsanitary.